 The WoodPro is a decidedly poor choice, but we decided to cover it to dissuade buyers from purchasing it.
 The fact is that there are better options at this price point.
 The WoodPro has a mediocre reputation, and with this specific model the ash pan is small and the burn time is less than advertised.
 If affordability is your main concern then you are better off spending $50 more and getting the Pleasant Hearth.

-Wood burning stoves don’t always circulate heat properly, so if you want the heat to cover the largest area possible then you need a heat fan.
-These fans distribute the heat throughout the house.
-Additionally, they are powered by the heat of the stove, so no batteries are required!
+Stoves don’t always circulate heat properly, so if you want the heat to cover the largest area possible then you need some wood burning stove fans.
+These heat fans distribute the heat throughout the house.
+Additionally, all fans are what some people like to call “non-electric” they are powered by the heat of the stove, so no batteries are required!
 All you need to do is place the fan on top of the stove, and as the stovetop heats up the fan blades will begin to spin.
 It looks like magic!
 On a serious note, when buying a stove fan it is important to make sure that the retailer has posted the CFM (cubic fee per minute) rate.
 This is essentially how fast the fan can move air around your room.
 Bottom line is to get a higher CFM rate for bigger rooms.
 For more info check out the article we wrote on the best wood stove fan.
 Some people just want the best pick, so if you are interested in purchasing our favorite fan, check out the Caframo 812AMXBX Limited AirMax Ecofan!

 Once you have your stove there are a few items that might make your flame-tending lifestyle a little bit easier.